 Here are the most common ways to generate leads for your business.

-If you are careful about it, you can buy leads from a few different sources.
-You’ll obviously want to validate any source you consider and check to see where and how they get their leads.
-Find out whether they’re validated or if you’ll have to pay another service to do that (or spend hours letting your reps do the work).
+If you’re strategic, you can buy leads from a few different sources.
+You’ll want to validate any source you consider and check to see where and how they get their leads.
+Find out how recent their data is and whether it’s validated — either automatically or manually.

 Cold calling and emailing still do a lot for sales teams when they’re used properly.
 Unfortunately, a lot of companies have let their training on these tactics go by the wayside as things like social selling have become more popular.
 There’s still a lot of room for improvement here—take advantage of that and watch your lead generation get better, too.